Bruno17/multiTV/snippet.md

 randomize | Random order of displayed rows (disables `reverse` and `orderBy` parameter) | 0 reverse | Reverse order of displayed rows (disables `orderBy` parameter) | 0 orderBy | Column name, column order type and order direction to sort the output (format: `name:type direction` – type could be `text` or `date`, defaults to `text` – direction defaults to `asc`) | - toPlaceholder | The snippet output is assigned to a placeholder named as the parameter value (i.e. [+myPlaceholder+]), single items are assigned to placeholders named as the parameter value followed by the row number (i.e. [+myPlaceholder.1+]).
-Normal snippet output is suppressed.
-(Note 2) | - toJson | The snippet output contains the json encoded result of the multitv snippet call.
+Normal snippet output is suppressed.[^2] | - toJson | The snippet output contains the json encoded result of the multitv snippet call.
 Useful to retreive the multiTV results other snippets by runSnippet | 0 published | Display only multiTVs of published (1), unpublished (0) or both (2) kind of documents | 1 emptyOutput | Return empty string if the multiTV is empty, otherwise return outer template | 1